-- code (str) The source code of the current file, separated by newlines. - line (int) Deprecated, please use it directly on e.g. .complete - column (int) Deprecated, please use it directly on e.g. .complete - path (str or None) The path of the file in the file system, or '' if it hasn't been saved yet. - encoding (str) Deprecated, cast to unicode yourself.
-The encoding of code, if it is not a unicode object (default 'utf-8'). - sys\path (typing.List[str]) Deprecated, use the project parameter. - environment (Environment) Provide a predefined Environment to work with a specific Python version or virtualenv. - project (Project) Provide a Project to make sure finding references works well, because the right folder is searched.
+- code (str) The source code of the current file, separated by newlines. - path (str or pathlib.Path or None) The path of the file in the file system, or ' ' if it hasn't been saved yet. - environment (Environment) Provide a predefined Environment to work with a specific Python version or virtualenv.

+• project (Project) - Provide a Project to make sure finding references works well, because the right folder is searched.
 There are also ways to modify the sys path and other things.

-complete(line=None, column=None, \\kwargs)
+complete (line=None, column=None, , fuzzy=False)